jQSfire125/my_blog/portfolio.markdown

 permalink: /portfolio/
 ---

+### Price transparency Texas hospitals (Python)
+US hospitals are required to post their prices online, but hospitals are all over the map on formatting.
+The first goal was to find the files in their different websites, clean and transform the data, and upload it to a SQL database for analysis.
+This is a work in progress.

+* Collect, clean, transform, and analyze data
+* Python, Docker, Postrges SQL, Flyway

+[Project link][txtrans]

+---

 ### ULB credit card fraud prediction (Python)
 This data set includes over 280,000 credit card transactions made in September 2013 by European cardholders.